 The DAV Boys Senior Secondary School was established in 1970.
 The all-boys’ school is managed by the Arya Samaj Educational Society and is affiliated to the CBSE.
 There are about seven branches of DAV schools in Chennai, and this is one of them.
 It is one of the most sought after schools in Chennai, not only for the high standards but also for discipline.

-The school offers various kinds of opportunities to students to showcase their talent and creativity through co-curricular activities.
+The school offers various kinds of opportunities and resources to students to showcase their talent and creativity through co-curricular activities.
 Every child is given the freedom to explore, discover and nurture their talents.

 212-213, LLyods Road Gopalapuram,